w3c/tocc/management/Framework.md

 According to ISO/IEC/IEEE [ISO 42010](ISO42010), an architecture viewpoint establishes "the conventions for the construction, interpretation, and use of architecture views to frame specific system concerns."

 An *architecture description* based on this framework will develop *models* conforming to the model kinds defined by this document and group the models into *views* that correspond to the viewpoints defined in this document.
+As multiple viewpoints might share similar concerns, the same model kinds and models can be referenced by multiple viewpoints and views.

 The viewpoint specifications are based on the [Viewpoint Specification Template](Hilliard1).